-My name is Aleenah, and I am A storyteller.
+My name is Aleenah, and I love telling stories

-More than that, I am a storyteller who believes that inclusion, vulnerability, and a little bit of humor are the ingredients to craft compelling narratives.
+I believe that inclusion, vulnerability, and a little bit of humor are the ingredients to craft compelling narratives.
 I have done this this through my coursework in the UW Department of Human Centered Design and Engineering, feature writing that focuses on empowering diverse communities, writing tutor, and content developer intern at Microsoft.

 Regardless of what story I tell, I intend to make it a good one.
 Read on to see some of the things I've worked on!